Counselling for Sleep Problems in Reading, Berkshire

 If you’ve been suffering from insomnia, whether it’s for a few days, weeks or even years, it can be very distressing, frustrating, depressing and exhausting for you.
 Sometimes it’s important to be aware that insomnia itself may not be the actual problem but a symptom of something else that is wrong, stressful or disturbing in one’s life or relationships.
 But often, it’s not possible to change the external circumstances in our life e.g. job, family, relationships, or other stressors in life, but what we can do is learn new ways to fall asleep and develop new attitudes to waking up in the middle of the night, or early waking.

 Insomnia is often a habit of thinking that keeps the mind dwelling on worries .
 You may be feeling overwhelmed by many thoughts racing through your mind.
 Hypnotherapy is an excellent tool for preparing the mind and body to relax, and for removing unhelpful behaviours and thinking patterns around sleep.
 Using various relaxation and calming techniques and strategies help you to switch off from any worries, and to let go of any tension, stress and anxiety of the day.
 It can help an individual to become calmer, both mentally and physically.
-Together with Counselling, Hypnotherapy and talking therapy can also help the individual understand any underlying causes that may be impacting or disrupting sleeping patterns.
+Counselling can also help you understand any underlying causes that may be impacting or disrupting your sleeping patterns.

 What’s the Next Step?

 To book your FREE consultation or to find out how Counselling in Reading Berkshire can help you,